 Our first meeting will be in September in the Board Room.
-Watch website for more information.
+Watch this page for more information.

 The Men's breakfast is held the first Wednesday of each month at 7 AM.
 This is a great time to socialize, try your hand at cooking, or just share a cup of coffee before heading to work.
 Our men's breakfast meets from September through June.